pandey-ankit/WebLogic_Kubernetes_Toolkit_UI/WebLogic-Kubernetes-Toolkit-UI/create-image/create-image.md

 ## Task 4: Prepare Auxiliary Image and Push the Auxiliary Image to Oracle Container Image Registry

-1. We are creating an Auxiliary image, which we will push to the Oracle Cloud Container Registry in this Lab.
-To create the Auxiliary Image Tag, we need the following information:
+In this task, We are creating an Auxiliary image, which we will push to the Oracle Cloud Container Registry.

+1. To create the Auxiliary Image Tag, we need the following information:

     * End point for the Region
     * Tenancy Namespace